novenOo/re-coded-js-final-project/REVIEW.md

 ## Function
 ### AJAX Requests
 - [ ] All AJAX requests work properly.
+- [ ] Large images, videos, and other media — anything that would significantly slow down the user's browsing experience — are loaded via AJAX requests.

 ### JavaScript Style
 - [ ] Each page has its own JavaScript file that contains JavaScript written specifically for that page.